An Introduction to Safeguarding

 At home, sometimes children can be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of content, both positive and negative.

-In the side bar, you will find useful guides on how to keep your child safe online when using common sites and apps.
+If you visit our Online Safety page from the Parents dropdown menu, you will find useful guides on how to keep your child safe online when using common sites and apps.

 For additional information, please click on the links below: